ldeo-glaciology/firn_accumulation_model/README.md

 This paper is unpublished/unreviewed, but will be availible in preprint form soon and a link to the paper will be provided here when it is.

 All code needed to produce the figures from the manuscript is contained in the directory *model*.
+All the resulting figures are previded as pngs.

 Run `plottingScripts.m` to plot and save new versions of all the figures.